How to Make a Bank Transfer In Japan: An Easy Furikomi Guide

 Tips when making a bank transfer in Japan

-Tip #1: Know their name in katana
+Tip #1: Know their name in katakana

 Depending on their banking institution, their local bank account in Japan might be in katakana.